manoelcampos/how-to-ask-questions-the-smart-way/README.en.md

 Giving hackers the ability to reproduce the problem in a controlled environment is especially important if you are reporting something you think is a bug in code.
 When you do this, your odds of getting a useful answer and the speed with which you are likely to get that answer both improve tremendously.

-Simon Tatham has written an excellent essay entitled [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html).
+Simon Tatham has written an excellent essay entitled How to Report Bugs Effectively.
 I strongly recommend that you read it.

 <a name="4.10"></a>

-## Volume não é precisão
+## Volume is not precision

 You need to be precise and informative.
 This end is not served by simply dumping huge volumes of code or data into a help request.
 If you have a large, complicated test case that is breaking a program, try to trim it and make it as small as possible.